3liz/lizmap-documentation/source/install/linux.rst

 here are the main instructions to install a module.

-installing modules with Composer
+Installing modules with Composer
 --------------------------------

-Since Lizmap 3.4, you can install modules with Composer, the package manager for PHP.
+You can install modules with Composer, the package manager for PHP.
 Of course it is possible only if the author of the module has created a package of his module.
 A such package has a name, for example `lizmap/lizmap-pgmetadata-module``.
 The documentation of the module should indicate it.